The Culinary Institute of America in Hyde Park, NY, offer housing for more than 1,700 students. These include:

 All CIA housing in Hyde Park also feature:

-Angell, Pick/Herndon, and Rosenthal Halls were built in the early 1970s and house approximately 230 to 280 students per building in double occupancy rooms with private baths.
-Hudson Hall opened its doors in 1986 and houses 375 students in single and double occupancy rooms.
-This building is equipped with community bathrooms on each floor.
-Each building has free laundry facilities, a computer lab, and a working kitchen.
+Angell, Dargan/Rovetti, and Rosenthal Halls were built in the early 1970s and house approximately 230 to 280 students per building in double occupancy rooms with private baths.

-Cayenne, Cinnamon, Clove, Ginger, Juniper, and Nutmeg are located on the north end of the campus.
+The six lodges (Cayenne, Cinnamon, Clove, Ginger, Juniper, and Nutmeg) are located on the north end of the Hyde Park campus.
 These three-story, Adirondack-style buildings accommodate 424 CIA upper-term students in four-person suites with private baths.
-The shared main-floor living space includes a kitchen and a great room.
-The lodges are grouped in a village-style arrangement, providing a feeling of community with inviting places to socialize and study.
+The shared main floor living space includes a kitchen and living room/study.
+The lodges are grouped in a village-style arrangements where you can easily socialize and study alongside other CIA students.

-The new townhouses on the north end of campus give upper-term students another excellent housing option at the CIA.
-Check out these awesome features:
+The three townhouses on the north end of campus are also for upper-term students and feature:

 From residence halls to lodges to townhouses, see all the CIA’s housing options.
 Check them out >